alexa-games/litexa/docs/book/extensions.md

     // 3) error handling for object keys
       // add error if any of keys are missing in the jsonObject: validator.require(keys);
-      // add error if any non-whitelisted keys found in jsonObject: validator.whitelist(keys);
+      // add error if any unexpected keys found in jsonObject: validator.allowOnly(keys);
-      // combined validation of above 'require' + 'whitelist': validator.strictOnly(keys);
+      // combined validation of above 'require' + 'allowOnly': validator.strictOnly(keys);
     }
 }